 - Ethical issues in accounting

-Module 3: Risk management in your business
+Module 3: Quality control and risk management in your business

 Module 3 discusses a range of professional issues associated with public practice.